mcelrath/braidcoin/braidpool_spec.md

 maintained by the community, without the political drama of who and how to pay with a source of funds.

+[kp]

+> While many projects have inserted a "developer donation", we feel that
+> Braidpool is an open source public good that should be developed and maintained
+> by the community, without the political drama of who and how to pay with a
+> source of funds.

+I'd remove this.
+Claiming we are above politics, is politics.
+I'd prefer we don't even mention the nonsense.

+[/kp]

 With PPS-type methods, most centralized pool operators are taking a risk on paying immediately for shares, therefore absorbing the variance risk involved in "luck".
-For hashers that desire immediate payout this can be achieved using any third party willing to buy their shares and take on the risk management of "luck" and fee variance.
+For hashers that want immediate payout, this can be achieved using any third party willing to buy their shares and take on the risk management of "luck" and fee variance.
 It's not necessary or desirable for Braidpool itself to subsume this risk management function.
 It is logical to allow professional risk